KiwiKilian/kilianfinger.com/src/blog/posts/2023-12-23-eleventy-plugin-og-image/2023-12-23-eleventy-plugin-og-image.md

 ## How to setup [`eleventy-plugin-og-image`](https://github.com/KiwiKilian/eleventy-plugin-og-image)

-First we'll install the package:
+First install the package:

 ```bash
 npm install eleventy-plugin-og-image --save-dev
 ```

 Afterward we add the plugin to our `.eleventy.js`.
-Note, this example config already uses ESM with `@11ty/eleventy@3.0.0`.
-You need to load all fonts, which you are using in your
+Note, this example configuration already uses ESM with `@11ty/eleventy@3.0.0`.
+You need to load all fonts, which are used in your
 OG-image-templates:

 ```js